linemos/kubernetes-intro/tasks/2-main-tasks.md

   kubectl get replicaset
   ```

-The statuses are similar to those of the Deployments, exept that the ReplicaSet have no concept of updates.
-If you run an update to a Deployment, it will create a new ReplicaSet with the updated specification and tell the old ReplicaSet to scale number of pods down to zero.
+The statuses are similar to those of the Deployments, except that the ReplicaSet have no concept of updates.
+If you run an update to a Deployment, it will create a new ReplicaSet with the updated specification and
+tell the old ReplicaSet to scale number of pods down to zero.

 ## Create services
 Now that our applications are running, we would like to route traffic to them.